KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 3. Follow the instructions in the Deployment Wizard guide to install the RPM and other components.

-    NOTE: There is an issue installing the database script so say No to the wizard step asking to install the database script.
+.. note:: There is an issue installing the database script so say No to the wizard step asking to install the database script.
 We will do that manually.
 I will update this section when it's fixed.

 4. Follow these steps, that are not in the wizard deployment guide but are required to run Kylo in this environment: